-SUBJECT: Product Innovation (TAS)
+SUBJECT: Product Design (TAS)

 Year Level: Stage 2

 Length of Course: 40 weeks / 20 credits

 Pre-Requisites: Stage 1 Product Innovation

 COURSE DESCRIPTION: Students invent and create an entrepreneurial product that meets a need or solves a real-world problem.
-They learn and demonstrate knowledge and skills associated with systems, processes, and a range of materials appropriate for their prototype and final solution.
-Students learn and work with a range of tools, machines, materials (Wood, Metal, Plastics), and systems such as CAD/CAM/CAE which are highly relevant to current and future trends in industries such as Engineering, Automation and Product Design and Manufacturing.
+They learn and demonstrate knowledge and skills associated with systems, processes, and a range of materials appropriate for their prototype and final product.
+Students learn and work with a range of tools, machines, materials, and systems which are highly relevant to current and future trends in industries such as Engineering, Automation and Product Design and Manufacturing.

 This subject incorporates the transfer of interdisciplinary skills and knowledge and promotes individualised and inquiry-based learning.
-Students learn the essential steps that one takes to develop an idea from concept to final product.
+Students learn the essential steps that one takes to develop an idea from concept to final physical product.